cyew3/oneVPL-intel-gpu/documentation/mediasdk-man.md

 Example 2 shows the pseudo code of the encoding procedure.
 The following describes a few key points:

 - The application uses the [MFXVideoENCODE_QueryIOSurf](#MFXVideoENCODE_QueryIOSurf) function to obtain the number of working frame surfaces required for reordering input frames.
-- The application calls the [MFXVideoENCODE_EncodedFrameAsync](#MFXVideoENCODE_EncodeFrameAsync) function for the encoding operation.
+- The application calls the [MFXVideoENCODE_EncodeFrameAsync](#MFXVideoENCODE_EncodeFrameAsync) function for the encoding operation.
 The input frame must be in an unlocked frame surface from the frame surface pool.
 If the encoding output is not available, the function returns the status code [MFX_ERR_MORE_DATA](#mfxStatus) to request additional input frames.
 - Upon successful encoding, the [MFXVideoENCODE_EncodeFrameAsync](#MFXVideoENCODE_EncodeFrameAsync) function returns [MFX_ERR_NONE](#mfxStatus).
 However, the encoded bitstream is not yet available because the [MFXVideoENCODE_EncodeFrameAsync](#MFXVideoENCODE_EncodeFrameAsync) function is asynchronous.
 The application must use the
   [MFXVideoCORE_SyncOperation](#MFXVideoCORE_SyncOperation) function to synchronize the encoding operation before retrieving the encoded bitstream.
 - At the end of the stream, the application continuously calls the [MFXVideoENCODE_EncodeFrameAsync](#MFXVideoENCODE_EncodeFrameAsync) function with NULL surface pointer to drain any remaining bitstreams cached within the SDK encoder, until the function returns [MFX_ERR_MORE_DATA](#mfxStatus).